datageneration/home/Datavisualizationinpractice/Readme.md

-# Repository for Data Visualization in Practice Workshop
+# Data Visualization in Practice website